Teaching preschoolers since 1956

 Reminders:

-Our classroom door opens at 9:25am every morning.
-We start class at 9:35am.
-Please make sure that
+Our classroom door opens at 9:25am and we start class at 9:30am.
+Please make sure that your student arrives to class no later than 9:30am (and has already used the bathroom).

 Please continue to have your student work on our jacket trick and zipping/unzipping their own jacket.